 We've currently reviewed 5 Shure headphones.
 They make mid to high-end headphones with a focus on sound quality and accurate audio reproduction.

 Shure is a relatively well-known brand in audio that makes high-quality in-ears and critical listening headphones for professionals, mastering, and mixing.
-They do not have the most diverse lineup of headphones and lack a few active features so they won't be the best brand if you're looking for unique and versatile headphones with a long list of features.
+They don't have the most diverse lineup of headphones and lack a few active features, so they won't be the best brand if you're looking for unique and versatile headphones with a long list of features.
 However, if you need a sturdy and good-sounding pair of over-ears for your studio or a comfortable and well-made set of in-ears that you can have on you at all times, then Shure is a great option.

 Discover our recommendations for the best over-ear headphones.